docksal/docksal/docs/content/tools/xdebug.md

   - /en/master/tools/xdebug/
 ---

-Xdebug can be used to debug both web requests as well as cli scripts (e.g., Drush commands).
+Xdebug can be used to debug both web requests and cli scripts (e.g., Drush commands).

 ## Stack Setup {#setup}

-Xdebug integration is disabled by default as it causes a roughly 20% performance hit.
+Xdebug integration is disabled by default as it causes a major performance hit.
 To enable it:

 ```bash
 fin config set --env=local XDEBUG_ENABLED=1